ramankarki/fylo-landing-page-with-react/README.md

 ## Getting Started

-To get started, you can download a local copy of the repository and or see live [here](https://fylo-cloud-landing-page-with-react.netlify.app/).
+To get started, you can download a local copy of the repository and or see live <a href="https://fylo-cloud-landing-page-with-react.netlify.app/" target="_blank">here</a>.

 ### Prerequisites